1. Improve productivity

 UC allows business applications to be used simultaneously, creating an omnichannel work environment with a consistent user experience.
 All employees use communication tools in the workplace, so its impact is felt across the entire enterprise.
 UC allows communication to take place in real time, workers to see other employees’ status and availability, and empowers everyone to choose the most efficient channel for their needs.

-By centering work around the user location not the desk location, UC saves businesses time, improves workflow efficiency and helps gets projects completed more effectively.
+By centring work around the user location not the desk location, UC saves businesses time, improves workflow efficiency and helps gets projects completed more effectively.

 2. Grow bottom line